 Moving on to the rear of these guns, all three possess nice adjustable stocks, the only difference being the wider and sturdier BCM stock on the SAINT.

 When all is said and done, the SAINT is the most advanced carbine of the three with the Smith and Wesson not far behind.
 And while I like the Ruger 556, I’d take the Springfield or S&W over it any day.

-Now you have it folks – the Springfield SAINT is a great choice to defend yourself, your legacy, and your home.
-My biggest takeaway from my time with this AR-15 was how Springfield put together some of the highest quality components and marketed it under $1000.
+Now you have it, folks – the Springfield SAINT is a great choice to defend yourself, your legacy, and your home.
+The biggest takeaway from my time with this AR-15 was how Springfield put together some of the highest quality components and marketed it under $1000.
 I know I’ll enjoy shooting the SAINT for years to come and I highly recommend you join the thousands of others who will too!